Abdulbosit-AiM/activebox-practice/README.md

 # activebox-practice
-## I tried to recreate the ActiveBox template using only HTML, CSS and Bootstrap(no SASS or custom JavaScript used)
+## I tried to recreate the ActiveBox template with new versions of bootstrap and sass